JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/shortcuts-editing-completion/index.md

 ### Editing Code and Code Completion

 ReSharper can help you while writing code.
-Whatever your caret position may be, ReSharper has good selection of [code completion](https://www.jetbrains.com/help/resharper/Auto-Completing_Code.html) items for us!
+Wherever your caret position may be, ReSharper has a good selection of [code completion](https://www.jetbrains.com/help/resharper/Auto-Completing_Code.html) items for us!

 For instance, in a class body, we would get all possible access modifiers, whereas in function bodies we get all control flow keywords, imported types, parameters and variables available in that particular scope.
 Through [double completion](https://www.jetbrains.com/help/resharper/Coding_Assistance__Code_Completion__Double.html) we can even filter the list to show only relevant items, for instance to show only items of type `bool`.